 I hope this trend of good attendance continues.
 Like many minor league parks, there are a lot of families.
-Of course, there are the die hards and people going just to socialize too.
+Of course, the die-hards and people are going just to socialize too.
 Everyone I talked to was extremely nice and/or helpful.
 Not everyone is paying attention to the game all the time so thanks to the netting for protecting them

 Most fans make use of the free parking outside the center field gate, which is also closest to downtown.
 There are other lots on the south side of the stadium, and if you are eating downtown, you should be able to leave your car there.
 Inside, there are no problems with crowds, because so few fans showed up.
 It is very relaxed, and you can sit where you want for the most part.

 There are three seating areas, starting with the reserved seats in two sections past the bases.
 Box seats are above the dugouts and the top rows behind the plate, while the home plate box consists of the first few rows in the three sections behind the plate.